PIH/pih-pentaho/README.md

 * Download the latest mysql connector jar from here: https://dev.mysql.com/downloads/file/?id=465644
 * Extract the mysql connector jar out of the above zip file and copy it into the data-integration/lib folder
 * Create a new mysql database for the warehouse ( eg. _create database openmrs_warehouse default charset utf8;_ )
+* Checkout out pih-pentaho code (this repository).
+Make note of the location where this is located.
+This is your _PIH_PENTAHO_HOME_ directory.
-* Edit or create ~/.kettle/kettle.properties, and add the following: PIH_PENTAHO_HOME=/local/directory/of/pih-pentaho
+* Edit or create ~/.kettle/kettle.properties, and add the following: PIH_PENTAHO_HOME=the/folder/from/above
 * Create file at ~/.kettle/pih-kettle.properties with the following variables set to your preferred values:

+** A sample of what this should look like is in pih-pentaho/config/pih-kettle-default.properties ** Connection settings are there for configuring the source and target databases ** pih.country should be set to the country of interest, and controls certain configurations within the main jobs and transforms
+** warehouse.db.key_prefix by default will be 100 unless you override it here.
+This is a prefix that is appended to all primary keys for data that is imported.
+** Sample for Haiti below:

 ```
 pih.country  = haiti